-These alternative methods could be combined to expedite your pain relief.
+These methods could be combined to expedite your pain relief.
 Your physician should be in charge of monitoring your treatment and pain relief to help maintain your safety.

 Because conservative treatments only focus on the symptoms of bone spurs and not treating the condition itself, patients sometimes have to wait several months before any lasting pain relief is felt.
-If after several months of nonsurgical treatment you have still not reached your pain relief goals, you should research the minimally invasive spine surgery at Laser Spine Institute.
+If after several months of nonsurgical treatment you have still not reached your pain relief goals, you should research the minimally invasive spine surgery offered at Laser Spine Institute.

 Our minimally invasive spine surgery treats bone spurs by removing the bone spur altogether and treating the weakened part of the spine.
 For many patients, this means a decompression surgery to simply remove the bone spur.
 However, for some severe cases, this could mean a stabilization surgery to replace a damaged joint or disc after the bone spur is removed.

 If you are experiencing chronic pain caused by bone spurs, contact Laser Spine Institute to learn more about how our minimally invasive spine surgeries can help you find relief.
 We can provide you with a free MRI review* to help determine whether you’re a candidate for our procedures.